- Can ABCpdf convert my Microsoft Office documents to PDF?

 - It is our experience that it is surprisingly common for web servers to be able to access HTTP URLs but not HTTPS ones.
 If you are using an HTTPS URL then try the equivalent as HTTP to see if the problem is related to SSL.

-- The default value of HtmlOptions.HostWebBrowser is true, which provides greater compatibility with a wider range of HTML and JavaScript.
+- If you are using ABCpdf's legacy MSHTML engine note that the default value of HtmlOptions.HostWebBrowser is true, which provides greater compatibility with a wider range of HTML and JavaScript.
 However this setting also requires a greater level of permission.
 If sufficient permissions are not available you may see errors like "Windows error 5" or "Access is denied" or "Unable to create memory-based MetaFile" or "No MSHTML document is available".
 If this is the case try setting the Doc.HtmlOptions.HostWebBrowser property to false prior to calling AddImageUrl/Html.
 If you do not have access to the source code you can change the default by entering a HostWebBrowser registry key - details in the ABCpdf .NET documentation.
 If you do this on an x64 server be sure to set both the 64-bit registry key and also the 32-bit Wow3264Node based key.

 - Lack of access to the windows/temp directory is a frequent cause of problems.
 Ensure that your IIS user (e.g. ASP.NET or IUSR_MACHINENAME) has read/write permission and also (if it fits with your security policy) the ability to create folders.
 You may also find that ASP.NET is being denied access to its own preferences (e.g. C:\Documents and Settings\MACHINENAME\ASPNET or C:\Documents and Settings\NetworkService.